 Blog Name?

-I was day dreaming whilst watching a bee hovering over a parched white rose.
-A chorus of cicadas started up and crescendoed until they were screeching in unison.
+Whilst day dreaming, just watching a bee hovering over a parched white rose, a chorus of cicadas erupted.

-What would my Anglo-celtic forebears have thought of this strange land; its foreign sounds and its harshness?
+How quintessentially Australian, I thought.
+I wonder what my Anglo-celtic forebears would have thought of this strange land; its foreign sounds and its harshness?

 See blog post: Sights and Sounds of Australia Part 1